AdobeDocs/commerce-admin.en/help/stores-purchase/braintree.md

    - `All Allowed Countries` - Customers from all [countries](../getting-started/store-details.md#country-options) specified in your store configuration can use this payment method.
    - `Specific Countries` - After choosing this option, the Payment from Specific Countries list appears.
 Hold down the Ctrl key (PC) or the Command key (Mac) and select each country in the list where customers can make purchases from your store.

-1. To require that customers provide a billing address, set **Require Customer's Billing Address** to `Yes`.
+1. To require customers to provide a billing address, set **Require Customer's Billing Address** to `Yes`.

    >[!NOTE]
    >
-   >This feature must first be enabled for your account by PayPal Technical Support.
+   >This feature must be enabled for your account by PayPal Technical Support.

 1. To save a log file of interactions between your store and PayPal through Braintree, set **Debug** to `Yes`.